toolleeo/cli-apps/README.md

 * [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
 * [ffmpeg](https://ffmpeg.org/) - The Swiss knife of video editing from the command line.
-* [invidtui](https://github.com/darkhz/invidtui) - Invidious client, which fetches data from invidious instances and displays a user interface in the terminal(TUI), and allows for selecting and playing Youtube audio and video.
+* [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing Youtube audio and video.

 ## <a name="networking"></a>Networking